curtnichols/fracas/README.md

 The projects in this solution are:
 * MvvmFSharp - a portable library that implements some basic MVVM support.
 * TestAppModels - implements sample Models and View Models for noodling on.
-* TestAppCShar - a C# WPF application for illustrating use of the models and viewmodels;
+* TestAppCSharp - a C# WPF application for illustrating use of the models and viewmodels;
 let's face it, C# has much better tooling for WPF than F#.